Evaluating AYVAKIT in patients with systemic mastocytosis with an associated hematological neoplasm (SM-AHN)

 Mario was diagnosed with SM-AHN and was prescribed AYVAKIT for Advanced SM.

-Results With AYVAKIT Treatment1,18
+Results With AYVAKIT Treatment4

-AYVAKIT efficacy results in the clinical studies were based on an ORR under the modified IWG response criteria for Advanced Systemic Mastocytosis.
+AYVAKIT efficacy results in the clinical studies were based on an ORR under the modified IWG response criteria for Advanced SM.
 These studies were not powered to demonstrate a response on each of the individual AHN components or data points included above.
 This information is hypothetical and individual results may vary.

-• Mario started to experience grade 1 periorbital edema and grade 1 fatigue, diarrhea, and nausea
+• Mario started to experience grade 1 periorbital edema and Grade 1 fatigue, diarrhea, and nausea

 • Platelet counts reduced to 48 x 109/L